What type of individual is the fellowship looking for?

-Instead of writing a formal letter of recommendation, your current direct supervisor must write your recommendation.
+Instead of writing a formal letter of recommendation, your current direct supervisor will complete an online recommendation form.
 Recommendations from professors, previous supervisors or someone in a role other than that of your direct supervisor are not accepted.
 We understand that you may be new to a position and we take that into consideration when reviewing your recommendation.

 We look for examples of commitment and enthusiasm in your work, as well as your supervisor's recognition that you will be involved in a robust fellowship program that will require their commitment to ensure that you can attend all sessions on time and participate fully.

 I cannot attend Orientation or some of the sessions.
 Can I still apply for the program?

 What is expected of Fellows during the program?

 Fellows are expected to:

 - Meet all deadlines and complete all assignments (which will require approximately two to three additional hours beyond the sessions each week).